Samerjnaz1999/skillx-SN/README.md

 # **This is our first repo under Skillx program **
-# This has been created by Samer
+This has been created by Samer Nasser